NEW YORK DHARMA

 Guidelines for Participation

-In attending New York Dharma classes, students are asked to follow certain guidelines.
+In attending New York Dharma programs, students are asked to follow certain guidelines.
 We can think of these guidelines as “healthy boundaries.”
 By respecting these boundaries, we help to create conditions that are suitable for meditation and practice of the dharma.
 The guidelines are offered in the spirit of compassion, in an effort to maintain an environment that is safe and nurturing.

 The Five Precepts